View a recording of this webinar here.

 8:00 - 9:00 AM MT

 Amy advises both private and public companies regarding securities compliance, corporate governance, and financing matters.
-She advises investment fund managers regarding compliance with the Investment Advisers Act and provides general guidance for strategic fund investments.
+She advises investment fund managers regarding compliance with the Investment Advisers Act and provides general guidance.

 Ryan advises private investment funds, their sponsors, and investors in connection with the formation, operation, and regulation of funds and with respect to investment management and strategic joint venture transactions.